cloudbees-days/sda-k8s-best-practices/README.md

   * A basic understanding of Docker: https://docs.docker.com/get-started/
   * A basic understanding of Kubernetes: https://kubernetes.io/docs/tutorials/kubernetes-basics/
   * A sub-domain to use for the workshop and the ability to add an A record to the DNS configuration for that domain
+    >NOTE: If you don't have access to a domain that you can modify the DNS records then you can use [nip.io](https://nip.io).

 Detailed setup instructions are available at [**Getting Started**](labs/getting-started.md)